-Yerko Berrocal, MD, MHPE, serves as the Assistant Dean Foundational Sciences for Alice L. Walton School of Medicine.
+Yerko Berrocal, MD, MHPE, serves as the Assistant Dean of Foundational Sciences for Alice L. Walton School of Medicine.
 In this role, he oversees Foundational Science faculty and education, working closely with the Vice Dean of Education to advance strategic education goals.
 Berrocal ensures integration of Foundational Science education into students’ clinical settings.

 Prior to this position, Berrocal was a clinical associate professor in the Department of Health Sciences Education at the University of Illinois College of Medicine at Peoria (UICOMP), where he served as the Director of the Circulation & Respiration Block and chaired the Phase 1 Curriculum committee.
 Berrocal was involved in all aspects of pre-clinical medical education, including the delivery, development, and improvement of the curriculum.
 Prior to his work at UICOMP, Berrocal was an assistant professor with a focus on medical education at Florida International University’s Herbert Wertheim College of Medicine (HWCOM), where he held several leadership positions.